bobbingwide/oik-magnetic-poetry/README.md

 First version developed for "My Favourite Block", a lightning talk by Herb Miller.

 ## Changelog
+# 0.4.0
+* Changed: Update to latest wp-scripts #6
+* Changed: Remove dependency on bobbfunc's ep() #13
+* Tested: With WordPress 6.6.2 and WordPress Multisite
+* Tested: With PHP 8.3
+* Tested: With Gutenberg 19.1.0
+* Tested: With PHPUnit 9.6

 # 0.3.0
 * Changed: Update to latest wp-scripts #6
 * Changed: Update shared libraries for PHP 8.1 and PHP 8.2 and PHPUnit test #5